The Drupal 7 platform reaches End of Life (EOL) in November 2022, at which point it will no longer be officially supported by the Drupal community.

-For anyone currently with a Drupal 7 website, the recommendation from both ourselves and the Drupal community as a whole is to aim to move to Drupal 8 or Drupal 9 before the EOL date in late 2021.
-However, we know that for some, that's perhaps a lot easier said than done.
+For anyone currently with a Drupal 7 website, the recommendation from both ourselves and the Drupal community as a whole is to aim to move to Drupal 9 before the EOL date in late 2022.
+Despite the date being extended by a year to 2022 due to COVID-19, we know that for some, a move to Drupal 9 is perhaps a lot easier said than done for many organisations who will need to find budget, time and resources to complete the project.

 The good news is that anyone still using Drupal 7 when it reaches End of Life will not see any immediate difference, from the front-end perspective at least.
 Crucially, neither will your site visitors/users.
 Your website won’t suddenly stop working or become an immediate security risk once the EOL date is reached.